 In transmit mode, transmit data is output from SDA, in synchronization with the fall of the transfer clock.
 The transfer clock is output when MST in ICCR1 is 1, and is input when MST is 0.
-For transmit mode operation timing, see figure 18.14.
+For transmit mode operation timing, refer to figure 17.14.
 The transmission procedure and operations in transmit mode are described below.